wilsonmar/wilsonmar.github.io/_posts/2016-07-03-aws-devops.md

 {% include l18n.html %}
 {% include _toc.html %}

-<a target="_blank" href="https://wilsonmar.github.io/aws-devops/">This tutorial</a> contains my notes on getting certified as a <a target="_blank" href="https://aws.amazon.com/certification/certified-devops-engineer-professional/">
+<a target="_blank" href="https://wilsonmar.github.io/aws-devops/">This tutorial</a> contains my notes about getting certified as a <a target="_blank" href="https://aws.amazon.com/certification/certified-devops-engineer-professional/">
 AWS Certified DevOps Engineer - Professional</a> -- able to setup and manage continuous integration and deployment in the AWS cloud -- after paying $300 USD to <strong>write out</strong> 80 essay (not multiple-choice) questions in 170 minutes (3 hours with no breaks). <strong>That's 2.1 seconds per essay question.</strong>
 Those who fail the exam must wait 30 days before being allowed to retake the exam (at additional cost), and only 3 times in a 12 month period.